 THE COLLECTIVE

 Tashattot (Arabic for dispersion) is an art collective based in Belgium dedicated to supporting visual artists, musicians, film makers and cultural practitioners at large, originally from the SWANA region and currently “dispersed” in Europe.
-The collective aims at creating opportunities, collaborations, commissions and securing funding for these expatriate artists.
+The collective aims at creating opportunities and collaborations for these expatriate artists.

 Contact us: